The i=i Campaign in Venezuela:

 He claimed not to know the meaning of the formula i=i

-I believed that a person with HIV, even when undergoing sustained treatment, could transmit the virus through sexual contact.
+I thought that a person with HIV, even while on consistent treatment, could transmit the virus through sexual contact.

-He claimed to have never heard the expression “undetectable equals untransmittable.”
+He stated that he had never heard the expression “undetectable equals untransmittable”

-After explaining the concept and scientific evidence showing that a person with an undetectable viral load does not transmit HIV through sexual relations:
+After explaining the concept and the scientific evidence showing that a person with an undetectable viral load does not transmit HIV through sexual intercourse:

 %

-They were later asked if they thought a person with an undetectable viral load could have children by traditional methods:
+They were later asked whether they believed that a person with an undetectable viral load could have children through traditional methods:

 %